ty-codes/Ecocycle_Frontend/README.md

 # Ecocycle
+Ecocycle Nigeria is a comprehensive solution designed to tackle the plastic waste problem in Nigeria by focusing on upcycling, education, and raising awareness about responsible plastic consumption.
+This product aims to reduce the environmental impact of plastic waster while also generating economic opportunities and fostering a culture of sustainability.

-This repository contains the source code for Ecocycle.
+This repository contains the frontend source code for Ecocycle.

 # Status
 Still in progress